This post may contain affiliate links. Please read our disclosure policy.

 My kids love Kielbasa and it’s featured in one of our dinners at least a couple times a month.

-Kielbasa is something that you will almost always find in my refrigerator and we enjoy it in everything from Kielbasa and Shrimp Fried Rice to Cabbage and Sausage Skillet or combined in a Summer Squash Skillet.
+Kielbasa is something that you will almost always find in my refrigerator and we enjoy it in everything from Kielbasa and Shrimp Fried Rice to Cabbage and Sausage Skillet.

 The combination of Kielbasa sausage and cabbage is always a hit.
 These two inexpensive staples become an incredible and satisfying meal when cooked together.